 Your attorney will pick apart the prosecution’s DUI charges piece by piece.
 For example, an illegal traffic stop made without probable cause may negate any field sobriety tests you had failed.
 By law, the resulting charges must be dropped.

 Each piece of evidence that gets dismissed may increase the likelihood of having your case dismissed entirely.
-Consult with an experienced defense attorney at The Law Place to have your drunk driving charges examined thoroughly by a large team of professionals.
+Consult with an experienced defense attorney at The Law Place to have your drunk driving charges examined thoroughly by a large team.

 What Are the Consequences of a Second DUI?